mayamathur/academic-website-template/README.md

 The following folders are published:

 - `assets`: this is where CSS, JavaScript, and image files are stored, most notably:
-  - `assets/images/avatar.jpg` is used as the avatar image
+  - `assets/images/avatar.jpg` is used as the avatar image.
   - `assets/css/listing.css` defines styles for lists and form elements for publications, software
 - `code`, `cv`, `publications`, `teaching`: these are placeholders for the content, each directory contains an `index.md` file that is explained below
 - `index.md`: this is the landing (home) page